 - Don’t share cups, bottles, straws, utensils, smoking materials, toothbrushes, cosmetics, or lip balm.

 - Get vaccinated.
-There are two types of vaccines that can help protect you from meningococcal disease: vaccines for meningitis types ACWY and vaccines for meningitis type B. Contact UHC today to schedule an appointment to initiate or complete your meningitis vaccines.
+There are two types of vaccines that can help protect you from meningococcal disease: vaccines for meningitis types ACWY and vaccines for meningitis type B. Contact UHS today to schedule an appointment to initiate or complete your meningitis vaccines.
 Update your vaccine records at the MyUOHealth portal.

 Seek immediate medical attention if you experience flu-like symptoms that rapidly worsen, including fever, headache, stiff neck, nausea, vomiting, sensitivity to light, and altered mental status (confusion).